kirinonakar/rust_upscaler/README.md

 Place your `.onnx` upscaling models in the **root directory** of the application.
 The app will automatically scan for and list them in the model selection menu.

 **Note**:
-- **Floating Point**: Only FP32 ONNX models are supported (to avoid overflow issues with GPU acceleration).
-If you have an FP16 model, please convert it to FP32.
+- **Floating Point**: When using GPU acceleration (DirectML, CUDA), transformer models such as HAT, DAT, and SwinIR may encounter overflow (NaN errors or black images) in FP16 precision.
+Please use FP32 for these architectures.
+DRCT models may be compatible with FP16.
 - **Dynamic Shapes**: Models with static input shapes are not supported.
 If your ONNX model has a fixed resolution, it must be re-converted to use **Dynamic Axes** to work with various image dimensions and tiling.
-- Using https://github.com/kirinonakar/Python_onnx to ONNX conversion
+- **Model Conversion**: Use [Python_onnx](https://github.com/kirinonakar/Python_onnx) to convert and optimize models for compatibility with this application.
-- **Tiling**: For HAT models, a tile size of 256x256 is recommended due to memory limitations.
+- **Tiling**: For HAT-based models, a tile size of 256x256 is recommended to stay within memory limits.

 **Recommended models**:
 - Real-ESRGAN_x4plus
 - Real-ESRGAN_x4plus_anime_6B
+- SwinIR_4x (FP32 only)
-- 4xNomos8kDAT
+- 4xNomos8kDAT (FP32 only)
-- 4xNomos8kSCHAT-L.onnx (after fp32 conversion)
-- 4xNomos8kSCHAT-S.onnx (after fp32 conversion)
+- Real_HAT_GAN_SRx4 (FP32 only, 256x256 tile recommended)
+- 4xNomos8kSCHAT-L (FP32 only, 256x256 tile recommended)
+- 4xNomos8kSCHAT-S (FP32 only, 256x256 tile recommended)
-- 4xRealWebPhoto_v4_drct-l.onnx (after Dynamic Axes conversion)
+- 4xRealWebPhoto_v4_drct-l (Dynamic Axes only)

 ### 2. Processing Images
 1. Launch the application.